alban-hh/puna-al/API.md

 - Auth: None
 - `200` → array of `MetaItem` (value = code, label = Albanian name).

+#### `GET /verify-email?token=…`  (HTML page — not under `/api/v1`)
+- Auth: None
+- This is the page the **verification email link** points to.
+The backend verifies the token server-side and returns a small HTML confirmation page (Albanian).
+The frontend does **not** need to implement this — it's handled by the backend.
+- For programmatic verification (e.g. if you build your own page), use `POST /api/v1/auth/verify-email` with the token in the body instead.

+#### `GET /reset-password?token=…`  (HTML page — not under `/api/v1`)
+- Auth: None
+- This is the page the **password-reset email link** points to.
+The backend serves a small HTML form that collects the new password and submits it to `POST /api/v1/auth/reset-password` for you.
+The frontend does **not** need to implement this.

 ---

 ### 8.2 Auth & account